psyfix/Offensive-Security-Notes/OSCP/Learning Curves.md

 Look at wildcards in the sudo -l command and in general usually it means you can touch anything you want by manipulating the command.

-RUN Rebeus KERBEROAST AND ASEPROAST.
+RUN Rebeus KERBEROAST AND ASEPROAST. - Don't need credentials for this.
 ```